Blagai/Anti-Semitism-Shinigami-Eyes/README.md

 * Any Chromium browser (theoretical)

 # Known issues:
-* Marking a facebook group marks the user of everyone inside it the same colour if seen through a post on the group page
+* Marking a facebook group marks the user of everyone inside it the same colour if seen through a post on the group page — low priority.
-* User marking in TikTok is impossible because they have their own stupid UI
+* User marking in TikTok is impossible because they have their own stupid UI — will not bother fixing.
-* The time since upload is what's coloured in TikTok, and not the username
+* The time since upload is what's coloured in TikTok, and not the username - low priority.
-* FireFox version doesn't work on Google.com and has a weird bug when marking anything it adds random sites to the array
+* FireFox version doesn't work on Google.com and has a weird bug when marking anything it adds random sites to the array - high priority.